sandiegojs/vanilla-browser-docs/docs/index.md

 ## Getting started

-This project uses the build tool [Gulp][gulp] to automate a bunch of stuff for you.
+This project uses the build tool [Gulp][gulpjs.com] to automate a bunch of stuff for you.
 The gulp tasks are all defined in the `tasks` directory if you're the curious type.
 They are used to compile the sources and styles found within the `app` directory and put the final compiled source and styles into the `public` directory.
 The `public/index.html` will include the final styles and scripts inside of it.

 In order to get started, this boilerplate has been setup to show us a simple form right from the start.
 So let's dive in and give the gulp step a try!